All Episodes

 Now, coming back, it's not nearly this bad.

-Except for the big stack of bills that they put on the desks for me.
+Except for the big stack of bills that they put on the desk for me.

 That's a big thing to excitedly walk into and see first thing.

-Anyway, we're gonna do uh open line Friday on Thursday today, ladies and gentlemen, which means, you know, normally Monday through Thursday, uh, you have to talk on the phones about the things I'm interested in, because I'm not gonna waste my time being bored here.
+Anyway, we're going to do Open Line Friday on Thursday today, ladies and gentlemen, which means, you know, normally Monday through Thursday, you have to talk on the phones about the things I'm interested in because I'm not going to waste my time being bored here.

-But on Friday, we open that up, and whatever you want to talk about, we go to the phones, you own the show.
+But on Friday, we open that up and whatever you want to talk about, we go to the phones.

 It's always fun.